Shredder (Teenage Mutant Ninja Turtles): 2012 animated series

-Many months later, the Kabuto and his own heart were separated by unknown means and hidden in secret locations throughout New York.
+Many months later, the Kabuto and Shredder's heart are separated by unknown means and hidden in secret locations throughout New York.
 His heart was contained within a glass vial that came into the possession of Don Vzioso, which Tiger Claw and a demodragon named Kavaxas seek, as it is essential to revive him and then came back in a zombie-like form that was later revealed to be under Kavaxas’ control.
-But thanks to Michelangelo's quick thinking and some chewed gum, Zombie Shredder was able to drag Kavaxas back to the Netherworld as they "[did] not belong here" in the mortal world.
+Shredder drags Kavaxas back to the Netherworld, as they "[did] not belong here" in the mortal world.